Matt-Crow/GEARSJava/README.md

 * add serialization for each

 Need sprite loader
-Add ability to pick up gears the player placed

 WASD to move,
-I to use current item (placeholder until I have an inventory), R to regenerate randomly generated world
+R to regenerate randomly generated world
 L to log the world to System.out
+Q to interact with your current tile (such as picking up placed gears)